elastic/elasticsearch/CONTRIBUTING.md

 make assertions about the logs that are being emitted.

 Logging is a powerful diagnostic technique but it is not the only possibility.
-You should also consider exposing information about your component via an API instead of in logs.
+You should also consider exposing some information about your component via an API instead of in logs.
 For instance you can implement APIs to report its current status, various statistics, and maybe even details of recent failures.

 #### Log levels